tobydawson1/CV/README.md

 ## Skills

+#### Emotional Intelligence

+I believe I have a strong ability to empathise with people and understand when they need space or when they need a helping hand.
+This is particularly key when working in software as sometimes people want the time to work through issues by themselves in order to grow and other times collaboration is what they really want.
+Occasionally that may just be sitting in and being present and othertimes it is taking the front foot and leading them to a solution.

 #### Confidence and Composure

 Working in a highly stressful and fast paced industry like hospitality really showed me how key staying calm and presenting yourself with confidence is when you are working in a team or when dealing with clients.
 Sometimes you really don't want to be engaged with a client and just want to do your job but if you were to let your composure slip it becomes apparent so quickly that you don't want to be and you have to show confidence in your ability to do your job in order to portray an ideal image of a host and keep your client happy, content and cared for so they will come back.